wilberquito/election-clustering/README.md

 ### predictor.R

-The script get's the output of *learner.py*, picks the normalized centroids and reads the file *testing.csv* which applies normalization and assign each sample of the testing into a cluster by computing the minimum Euclidean distance between each sample and the centroids.
-Finally, exports the clusterization into a file named *clustering.out* where each *i* row of this file is the clustering assignation of the *i* sample of *testing.csv*.
+The script gets the output of *learner.py*, picks the normalized centroids, and reads the file *testing.csv* which applies normalization and assigns each sample of the testing into a cluster by computing the minimum Euclidean distance between each sample and the centroids.
+Finally, it exports the clusterization into a file named *clustering.out* 💾 where each *i* row of this file is the clustering assignation of the *i* sample of *testing.csv*.

-*testing.csv*
+💽 *testing.csv*

 ```
 21047,28386,18187,9282,118598